What is Limestone?

-Limestone is a sedimentary rock made up primarily of calcium carbonate which is a chemial compound that occurs in rocks as the minerals calcite and aragonite.
+Limestone a relatively soft sedimentary rock made up primarily of calcium carbonate.
+This chemical compound occurs in rocks as the minerals calcite and aragonite.

 Large quantities of limestone are formed from the skeletal remains of marine organisms left behind after they die.
-It ususally forms in clear, calm, warm and shallow bodies of water.
+It usually forms in clear calm warm and shallow bodies of water.

-Limestone also forms slowly over millions of years from the evaporation of water in caves.
-Stalactites and stalagmites are examples of limestone that formed in this way.
+Limestone can also form very slowly over millions of years from the evaporation of water in caves.
+Stalactites and stalagmites which are limestone form in this way.

 The limestone in our first picture comes from Arizona.
 The second picture is fossilferous limestone from Indiana.
 Both photos are courtesy of Stan Celestian.
 They're clickable and redirect to the original non-compressed image.